 A drug-related incident includes any incidents involving any drug that is unauthorised.
-Drug related incidents might include: students smoking cigarettes or drinking alcohol in school, a parent/carer collecting their child whilst drunk, students selling any drugs, alcohol or tobacco or vape products to other students, misusing another student's asthma inhaler, disclosing concern about a family member who has a drug problem, giving medicines to another student, a teacher with information about the illegal sale of cigarettes at a local shop, the caretaking team finding used syringes in the playground, a member of the public phoning the School to say they have seen students smoking in Shepperton, vaping in school.
+Drug related incidents might include: students smoking cigarettes or drinking alcohol in school, a parent/carer collecting their child whilst drunk, students selling any drugs, alcohol or tobacco or vape products to other students, misusing another student's asthma inhaler, disclosing concern about a family member who has a drug problem, giving medicines to another student, a teacher with information about the illegal sale of vapes or cigarettes at a local shop, the caretaking team finding used syringes in the playground, a member of the public phoning the School to say they have seen students smoking in Shepperton, vaping or using nicotine pouches in school.